dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework - Variable Impedance Control in End-Effector Space- An Action Space for Reinforcement Learning in Contact-Rich Tasks.md

 This method compensates for both kinematics and dynamics, which enable generalization of the task across different robots.

 ## How the idea is implemented? (algorithm, network structure, system...)
 Policies are trained using reinforcement learning to output actions on different action spaces.
-The problem is modlled as a discrete-time continous Markov decision process
+It  predicts both end-effector displacement (reference) and variable impedance gains based on observations.
+The paper presents an empirical study comparing common choices for the action space in contact-rich manipulation and evaluates different action spaces like joint position, joint velocity, and operational space formalism

 ## How is success proved and measured? (experiments, metrics, most relevant result)